 MEXICO CITY, MEXICO - Today California Senate President pro Tempore Kevin de León released the following statement responding to Governor Brown signing AB 1066 (Gonzalez) and SB 1015 (Leyva):

 Senate President Pro Tempore Kevin de León (D-Los Angeles) is leading a legislative delegation this week on the second annual policy mission to Mexico City, intended to bolster policy and economic collaboration, and foster trade and good will.

-SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) issued the following statement on the Public Policy Institute of California’s Survey on Californians and the Environment:
+SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) issued the following statement today on the historic accomplishments of the California State Senate in 2016:

-SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) and Assembly Speaker Anthony Rendon (D-Paramount) today released the following statements on the Legislature’s passage of the nation’s strongest gun-violence prevention measures.
+SACRAMENTO – California Senate President pro Tempore Kevin de León (D-Los Angeles) issued the following statement today on the passing of Greg Schmidt, former Secretary of the California State Senate.

 “Today, we mourn the passing of a dear friend and former colleague, Greg Schmidt.
 Greg served as Secretary of the Senate under four Senate Pro Tems: Senators Lockyer, Burton, Perata, and Steinberg.
 He retired in 2014.

 SACRAMENTO - El presidente pro Tempore del Senado de California, Kevin de León (D-Los Ángeles), emitió la siguiente declaración hoy tras la aprobación en la Asamblea de la medida SB 1234, la cual pretende crear un plan de ahorros con vistas a la jubilación para aproximadamente 7 millones de californianos/as, quienes actualmente carecen de acceso a estas prestaciones a través de sus empleadores.